Inside: A first book about body safety for kids.

 In the early years, sex education for kids is about keeping kids safe from sexual abuse, slowly introducing boundaries around behaviour and places, introducing rules about what is safe and not safe, talking about how our bodies differ but are also the same, talking about diversity and other stuff.

-Everyone’s Got a Bottom covers a lot of really important foundations for sex education.
+This book covers a lot of really important foundations for sex education.
 By foundations, I mean the stuff that kids need to know about first, before they are ready to start learning about the more complicated stuff, like how babies are made!

 Like most books that are about body parts and sexuality, you will want to make sure that you look inside Everyone's Got a Bottom first, before you start reading it to your child.
 That way, you won't find any unexpected surprises!
 And you will know what to expect.